Jessie Oonark: Artistic career

 in the 1961 Cape Dorset Print collection.
 It was the first and only time the Cape Dorset print shop included work from an Inuk outside Cape Dorset.

-In 1961 William Larmour, crafts officer with the Department of Indian and Northern Affairs established a federal government arts and crafts program with Jessie Oonark as one of their key artists.
+In 1961, William Larmour, crafts officer with the Department of Indian and Northern Affairs established a federal government arts and crafts program with Jessie Oonark as one of their key artists.
 In 1963 Gabriel Gely developed a printmaking program in Baker Lake.
 Ten experimental prints were made in 1964 and two of them were based on Oonark's drawings—"Drum Dancer" (1964).

 Boris Kotelewetz, the Department of Indian and Northern Affairs' arts and crafts officer, who arrived in Baker Lake in March 1966, provided Oonark with studio space and a salary.

-In 1969 Jack and Sheila Butler were recruited as the new DIAND arts and crafts officers on the advice of George Swinton, artist, academic, collector of Inuit art, author of the influential book entitled Sculpture of the Eskimo.
+In 1969, Jack and Sheila Butler were recruited as the new DIAND arts and crafts officers on the advice of George Swinton, artist, academic, collector of Inuit art, author of the influential book entitled Sculpture of the Eskimo.
 By the time they arrived Oonark was already an accomplished artist.
-In that year she completed a large applique wallhanging which hangs in the Northwest Territories Legislative Assembly's Chamber in Yellowknife.
+In that year she completed a large appliqué wall hanging which hangs in the Northwest Territories Legislative Assembly's Chamber in Yellowknife.

-In 1970 the first Baker Lake Print Collection was released and exhibited at the Art Gallery of Alberta.
+In 1970, the first Baker Lake Print Collection was released and exhibited at the Art Gallery of Alberta.
 The stone cut print by Thomas Manik of Oonark's drawing entitled "Woman" (1970) was featured on the cover and her work was prominent in the exhibition.
 She continued to contribute images to the Baker Lake Print collections until 1985.

 In 1970, the National Museum of Man in Ottawa organized a touring exhibition of 50 of Oonark's drawings and works by sculptor John Pangnark.
 It toured major galleries in Canada for eight months.
 Later that year, Avrom Isaacs featured Inuit artists such as Oonark and Karoo Ashevak in solo exhibitions in 1970 in the Isaacs Innuit Gallery—in the gallery's opening year.
 Isaacs Innuit Gallery became one of Toronto's most prestigious galleries for over thirty years.
-It was Oonark's first solo exhibition and in 1971 Isaacs had an exhibition of Oonark's wallhangings.
+It was Oonark's first solo exhibition and in 1971 Isaacs had an exhibition of Oonark's wall hangings.

 The Baker Lake Sanavik Co-operative was incorporated in 1971.
 The print-makers who rendered Oonark's drawings into limited edition fine art prints included Thomas Sivuraq.
 The printing technique in Baker Lake included colour stonecuts, stencil and lithograph on Japanese wove paper.
 These include the chop for Oonark and Sanavik.
 In the same year, Oonark received a travel grant from the Canada Council of the Arts to travel to Toronto and Montreal for the opening of the exhibitions of her drawings.
 The Toronto wall hangings solo-exhibition took place in April at the Innuit Gallery of Eskimo Art.
 In Montreal, the exhibition was held at the Canadian Guild of Crafts.